Dealer Plate FAQs

 The Dealer Plate and vehicle must both be owned by the same dealer.
 Anyone authorized by the dealer may drive the vehicle with a Dealer Plate.

-Dealer Plates may be used on commercial class vehicles, such as pickups and cargo vans, owned by a dealer only for the purpose of selling the vehicle.
+Dealer Plates may be used on commercial class vehicles, such as pickups and cargo vans, owned by a dealer for the purpose of selling the vehicle.
 Dealer Plates may not be used on commercial vehicles for private use or on a commercial vehicle that is transporting goods (e.g. a parts truck).

 The following documentation is needed when driving a vehicle with a Dealer Plate: